 Let them rate the candidate on how well they articulated themselves and how prepared and enthusiastic they seemed about the position.
-You can even set up the feedback forms to be anonymous so that the employees won’t hold back and will tell you if the candidate would be a truly horrendous addition to the company.
+You can even set up the feedback forms to be anonymous so employees won’t hold back and will tell you if the candidate would be a truly horrendous addition to the company.

 Reject a job application politely

 As you go through the candidate evaluation process, you’ll come across deal-breakers that mean a candidate wouldn’t be a good fit for your organization.
 Rather than never returning their calls and disappearing into the ether, reject their application politely.